LizzyonGit/rates_r_us/README.md

 approve review when there is not text, only rating, so it is added right away and calculated in the average.
 So I want a conditional default value of the approved field, a simple if else statement.
 I had trouble finding the answer to this, but then I found https://stackoverflow.com/questions/12649659/how-to-set-a-django-model-fields-default-value-to-a-function-call-callable-e/15289517.
 It did not work at first, when I added the function above the review model.

 In admin when title is empty, you cannot click it to approve.
 So when title is empty but there is text, you cannot approve it.
 Do I change to title being mandatory?
 Could make sense.
+But I can also custumise admin, by setting changing the str method on the model so it represented as a link in the list display in admin, and editable.
+Also when you just add a space, it does not need to be approved.
+Very good.
+But then the title is not clickable in amdin, because it does not change to 'open'.

+Minor issue, after sending first rating which is approved right away, the total at the top is 0 althought the average is updated.
+After updating page it is fixed.